Poor mental health is one of the most devastating issues facing UK organisations. But do you know how to spot mental health issues at work?

 To self-medicate, employees may turn to alcohol, drugs or other addictions.
 This is typically an urgent sign that your employee needs help.

 How can employers make it easier to spot mental health issues?

-For managers, identifying employees who may be experiencing mental health issues can be extremely difficult, especially if the working environment is not friendly to people opening up about their mental health.
+For managers, identifying employees who may be experiencing mental health issues can be extremely difficult, especially if the working environment is not conducive to people opening up about their mental health.

-Follow the steps below to develop an open environment, in which it will be easier to talk and support anyone experience poor mental health.
+Follow the steps below to develop an open environment, in which it will be easier to talk to and support anyone experiencing poor mental health.